leokan92/Contextual-bandit-Resnet-trading/README.md

 $ pip install -U scikit-learn
 ```

-Check pytorch address for the compatible version
+Check pytorch library for the compatible version

 To train all the models besides the RSLSTM-A run the file: [single-run.py](run/single-run.py)